singularity-ng/broadway-singularity-flow/docs/ARCHITECTURE.md

 - If sending messages succeeds but the transaction is rolled back later for any reason, the DB will revert; side-effects (sent messages) cannot be undone — the workflow ensures the critical DB update runs prior to sending to minimize this window.
 - All ack/requeue updates are performed by the workflow using transactions so that ack/nack handling is centralized for durability.

-This approach keeps all DB updates within the QuantumFlow workflow, simplifying reasoning about durability and reducing duplication of DB logic in the producer.
+This approach keeps all DB updates within the Singularity Workflow orchestrator, simplifying reasoning about durability and reducing duplication of DB logic in the producer.